sinamorida/mathematical-software-course/README.md

 # mathematical-software-course
-this Repository contains some notebook and file in python language that I've taught in ferdowsi university of mashhad for students of computer science and mathematics
+this Repository contains some notebook and file in python language that I've taught in ferdowsi university of mashhad for students of computer science and mathematics students. i hope it would be helpfull.